 Small businesses, even as small as a one-person company, face challenges in only finding the time for lead nurturing.

-If you’re just getting started read Lead Nurturing in 6 Simple Steps
+If you’re getting started, read Lead Nurturing in 6 Simple Steps

 Example lead nurturing track